Last modified: 2017-04-14 by rob raeside

 Prime Minister Voreqe Bainimarama's of Fiji announced on 17 August that attempts to change its flags have been terminated.
 "While I remain convinced personally that we need to replace some of the flag's colonial symbols with a genuinely indigenous expression of our present and our future, it has been apparent to the government since February that the flag should not be changed for the foreseeable future,"

-ICV 27 - The next biennial International Congress of Vexillology will be held in
+ICV 27 - The next biennial International Congress of Vexillology will be held at

 (Selects a random page for you to explore)